 Spent nine years during two stints as running backs coach at Iowa State (1997-2000, 2002-06) where he developed three of the school's top six career rushing leaders (the last five years at Iowa State he also held the title of assistant head coach).
 Darren Davis, Ennis Haywood and Stevie Hicks combined for five 1,000-yard seasons with Alford as their position coach.

-Four of the 10 best single-game rushing totals in Cyclone history occurred during Alford's tenure, and Iowa State had a 200-yard rushing effort by one of his running backs eight times during his nine-year stint in Ames.
+Iowa State had a 200-yard rushing effort by one of Alford's running backs eight times during his nine-year stint.

-Haywood continued the tradition in 2000, as he led the Big 12 Conference and ranked 10th nationally with 1,237 rushing yards.
-Haywood was a first-team all-Big 12 running back as the Cylcones' rushing attack averaged 209.0 yards per game and totaled 27 rushing TDs.
+Haywood led the Big 12 Conference and ranked 10th nationally with 1,237 rushing yards.
+He was a first-team all-Big 12 running back as the Cylcones' rushing attack averaged 209.0 yards/game and totaled 27 rushing TDs.

 During his initial four years in Ames (1997-2000), Iowa State improved from 103rd to 17th nationally in rushing.